Arthur Heywood-Lonsdale

+Early life

 Lonsdale was the son of Rev. Henry Gylby Lonsdale and his wife Anna Maria Heywood.
 He was the nephew of John Lonsdale, Bishop of Lichfield.
 Lonsdale was educated at Eton College and Balliol College, Oxford, where he graduated as B.A. in 1858.

 He rowed at Oxford and was in the Oxford crew in the Boat Race in 1856 and 1857.
 In 1857, Lonsdale also partnered Edmond Warre in a coxless pair to win Silver Goblets at Henley Royal Regatta.
 In 1858 the pair lost in the final of Silver Goblets to Herbert Playford and A. A. Casamajor.
 Lonsdale studied law at Lincoln's Inn, where he was called to the Bar in 1862.

+Career

 He became High Sheriff of Louth in 1877.
 He was granted a Royal Licence to change his name to Arthur Pemberton Heywood-Lonsdale in order to inherit a fortune of a million and a quarter pounds under the will of his maternal uncle John Pemberton Heywood who died in 1877.
+Enriched by his inheritance, from 1878, he leased a townhouse in Grosvenor Square, Mayfair.
 In 1880 he served as treasurer of the Salop Infirmary in Shrewsbury.